Rajspeaks/Machine-Learning-approach-to-Bengali-corpus-Name-Entity-Recognition-testing-using-BNLP/README.md

-# Bengali Word Tokenization using Word2Vec Model from Gensim
+# Bengali Word Embedding using FastText from BNLP